-- Providing a safe environment in which children can learn and develop. - Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse in and outside of the academy. - Supporting pupils who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority care. - Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep themselves safe in and outside of the academy. - Working in partnership with agencies and safeguarding partners in the 'best interest of the child.' - Ensuring we have appropriate policies and procedures to deal with child-on-child sexual violence and sexual harassment, including filtering and monitoring arrangements for online safety and harms.
+- 1. Providing a safe environment in which children can learn and develop. - 2.
+Ensuring we practice safe recruitment in checking the suitability of staff and volunteers to work with children. - 3.
+Developing and then implementing procedures for identifying and reporting cases, or suspected cases of abuse in and outside of the academy. - 4.
+Supporting children who have social care involvement in accordance with his/her child in need plan, child protection plan or are subject to Local Authority care. - 5.
+Raising awareness of safeguarding children, child protection processes and equipping children with the skills needed to keep themselves safe in and outside of the academy. - 6.
+Working in partnership with agencies and safeguarding partners in the 'best interest of the child.' - 7.
+Ensuring we have appropriate policies and procedures to deal with child-on-child sexual violence and sexual harassment, including filtering and monitoring arrangements for online safety and harms.